ADVANCING REGIONAL DEVELOPMENT IN DRUM COUNTRY NEW YORK

 Much of the workforce is fueled by Fort Drum soldiers, both active duty and retired, and their families.
 29% of retiring soldiers and their spouses continue residing in Drum Country after retirement.
 Therefore, contributing to steady population growth.

-WAYS WE HELP BUSINESSES TRAIN AND DEVELOP THEIR WORKFORCE
+HOW WE HELP TRAIN AND DEVELOP YOUR WORKFORCE

 We’re proud of our strong and well-trained workforce in Drum County.
 We know that continued training is a key to keeping our workforce–and your business–as strong as they can be.